Ryukyuan architecture: Example of building

 Arguably, Shuri Castle is the most famous building in the history of the Ryukyuan architecture because of its cultural heritage and persistence since the late 1300s.
 Perched on a hilltop, Shuri Castle is a diplomatic, cultural and political symbol in Okinawa because it served as Kingdom’s headquarter for more than 400 years.
 As such, the castle is the best place from where visitors to Okinawa can start to learn about the unique culture of the place.
 A first look at the façade provides visitors with a first look at Okinawa’s culture, which is distinct from the rest of Japan.
 The unique aspect of the building is its hybrid architecture that blends ideas from Japan, China and Southeast Asia.
 In fact, the blending of the different architectural ideas originates from the extensive trade that took place in Okinawa.

-The local people identify with the Shuri Castle because it communicates their rich intangible cultural heritage.
+Ryukyuans identify with the Shuri Castle because it communicates their rich intangible cultural heritage.
 The reconstruction of the castle is one point in case.
 Historically, the Shuri Castle has been destroyed multiple times.
 In fact, its destruction during the Battle of Okinawa was the most devastating in its history because it led to complete destruction.
 No structure was spared and only the space that it once occupied remained by the end of the conflict.
-Because of its cultural value, however, the government and the local community worked together to reconstruct the structure to its original form and it was reopened to the public in 1992.
-Since its opening, the building has been conserved as a cultural heritage that the local people enjoy along with visitors who visit the area as tourists.
-At the moment, the people of Okinawa associate the structure with their experiences.
-For instance, the reconstruction of the castle presented the local people with the opportunity to reflect on their past values and narrate afresh their experiences for future generations.
-Restoring the building to its past form demonstrates the interest of the local people of Okinawa to preserve their heritage.
+Because of its cultural value, however, the government and Ryukyuans community worked together to reconstruct the structure to its original form and it was reopened to the public in 1992.
+Since its opening, the building has been conserved as a cultural heritage that Ryukyuans enjoy along with visitors who visit the area as tourists.
+At the moment, Ryukyuan associate the structure with their experiences.
+For instance, the reconstruction of the castle presented Ryukyuans with the opportunity to reflect on their past values and narrate afresh their experiences for future generations.
+Restoring the building to its past form demonstrates the interest of Ryukyuans to preserve their heritage.